-This module contains functions for regular expression matching for strings and binaries.
+This module contains regular expression matching functions for strings and binaries.

 The regular expression syntax and semantics resemble that of Perl.
-This library in many ways replaces the old regexp library written purely in Erlang, as it has a richer syntax as well as many more options.
-The library is also faster than the older regexp implementation.
+This library replaces the deprecated pure-Erlang regexp library; it has a richer syntax, more options and is faster.